 The red circle indicates the subject we discuss in this section

-There are main seven prosperous areas where a large number of swordsmiths were gathered and actively making swords.
-Those are Yamashiro (山城) in Kyoto, Settu (摂津) in Osaka, Musashi (武蔵 ) in Edo, Hizen (肥前) in Saga, Satsuma (薩摩) in Kagoshima, Echizen (越前) in Fukui, and Kaga (加賀) in Kanazawa.
-Swordsmiths of those areas has their own local characteristics common among themselves.
-To know each of these characteristics of their area is the easiest way to understand Shinto.
-But keep in mind that even in each group, swordsmith has his own way of making the sword.
-The following descriptions are only in general.
+In Shinto time, there were seven main prosperous areas where many swordsmiths gathered and actively made swords.
+Those are Yamashiro (山城) in Kyoto, Settsu (摂津) in Osaka, Musashi (武蔵 ) in Edo, Hizen (肥前) in Saga, Satsuma (薩摩) in Kagoshima, Echizen (越前) in Fukui, and Kaga (加賀) in Kanazawa.
+Swordsmiths of each area shared their own common regional characteristics of these places.
+Knowing each of these characteristics is the easiest way to understand Shin-to.
+But keep it in mind that each swordsmith in one group also has his own unique way of sword making.
+The followings are general descriptions of these characteristics.

-Below is the map of Japan.
-Hokkaido is omitted from the map below because swords were not made there during the Edo period.
+Below is a map of Japan.
+Hokkaido is omitted from the map because swords were not made there at that time.

-Yamashiro Shinto sword has a solid and strong look.
-Hamon at the bottom part of the blade above Machi (区) area shows Suguha (straight Hamon), this is called Kyo-Yakidashi (京焼出), that means to start out straight Hamon.
-Then it shows a sudden change to the design of O-Midare (大乱).
-O-Midare (Irregular waviness) changes to less waviness one or two inches below the Yokote line, then continues into Boshi with a wavy Hamon.
-The design inside of the Boshi is Komaru-Boshi.
+Yamashiro Shin-to sword has a solid and strong look.
+Hamon at the lower part of the blade right above the Machi (区) area shows Suguha (straight hamon).
+This is called Kyo-yakidashi (京焼出), which means starting with a straight Hamon.
+Then it shows a sudden change to the design of O-midare (大乱).
+O-midare (irregular waviness) becomes less wavy at one or two inches below the Yokote line, then continues into the Boshi as a wavy Hamon.
+The design in the Boshi is Komaru-boshi.
 See the illustration below.
-Ji-hada is somewhat rough (this depends on the swordsmith).
-Masame-hada (straight grain pattern) may show on Shinogi-Ji (the area between back and ridgeline).
-Among Yamashiro Shinto, there was a group called the Mishina group (三品).
-They are Mino-Den (美濃) related, therefore, often Boshi is Jizo boshi (地蔵鋩子), this is called Mishina Boshi ( 三品鋩子).
-Jizo Boshi is the side look of a human head.

-Well known swordsmiths in Yamashiro area are Umetada Myoju (梅忠明寿), Horikawa Kunihiro (堀川国広), Dewadaijyo Kunimichi (出羽大掾国路)
+Well known swordsmiths in Yamashiro area: Umetada Myoju (梅忠明寿) Horikawa Kunihiro (堀川国広) Dewadaijyo Kunimichi (出羽大掾国路)

 2．Settu (摂津) Osaka (大阪)

-Settu (Osaka) created more wakizashi than Katana.
-They tend to make slightly Sakizori (Top half curves outward) and slightly stretched Boshi.
-Settu sword also has Yakidashi like the previous Yamashiro sword, except the area where Suguha changes to Notare (wavy pattern) is smooth.
+Settsu (Osaka) created more Wakizashi than Katana.
+They tend to make it slightly Sakizori (top half curves outward) and slightly stretched Boshi.
+Settsu sword also has Yakidashi the same way as the previous Yamashiro sword.
+Yet, unlike Yamashiro’s sword, in the area where Suguha changes into Notare (wavy pattern), the transition is not sudden but relatively smooth.
 This is called Osaka Yakidashi.

-Osaka Boshi —————-Hamon continues up to Yokote line, then Komaru with a turn.
-Ji-Hada———-very fine, almost solid like smooth surface especially Shinogi-Ji (the area between ridgeline and back) is solid like surface.
-This is called Osaka-Tetsu (iron).
+Osaka Boshi ————–Hamon continues up to the Yokote line, then Komaru with a turn.
+Ji-hada————-Very fine, almost no pattern, slid surface like especially Shinogi-ji (between ridgeline and back).
+This is called Osaka-tetsu (iron).